syncfusion-content/windowsforms-docs/WindowsForms/Progress-Bar/Creating-ProgressBarAdv.md

 ## Adding control via designer

-The [ProgressBarAdv](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.ProgressBarAdv.html) control can be added to the application by dragging it from the toolbox and dropping it in a designer view.
+The [Windows Forms Progress Bar](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.ProgressBarAdv.html) (ProgressBarAdv) control can be added to the application by dragging it from the toolbox and dropping it in a designer view.
 The following required assembly references will be added automatically:

 * Syncfusion.Shared.Base.dll